MarcosTulioSDLV/Library-System/README.md

 Spring validation was used to validate the book and author attributes, setting the book to accept ISBN only with ISBN-13 format, positive numbers for year, ensuring no blank attributes, and on the other hand, setting the author to accept only email on right format and ensuring no blank attributes.

 ## Database Config:
-For test this API, an external database is not necessary because an embedded database (H2 Database) was used with the following configuration properties:
+For test this API, an external Database is not necessary because an embedded Database (H2 Database) was used with the following configuration properties:

-- name: library_db
+- Name: library_db
-- user name: sa
+- Username: sa
-- password:
+- Password:

 ## Development Tools:
 This Rest API was powered with: